-Upon completion of three (3) month's employment, all Regular Permanent employees shall join the Group Life Insurance Plan and Accidental Death and Dismemberment Plan provided by the City and the City shall pay the actual cost of the premiums of such Group plans providing two (2x) times an employees annual salary or wages.
-(Revised March 1, 2007)
+Upon completion of three (3) months' employment, all Regular Permanent employees shall join the Group Life Insurance Plan and Accidental Death and Dismemberment Plan provided by the City and the City shall pay the actual cost of the premiums of such Group plans providing two (2x) times an employee's annual salary or wages.

-15.1.3 Medical Plans
+Medical Plans 15.1.3

 - a) The City shall pay the actual cost of the monthly premium per employee per month, for both married and single employees, covering membership in a mutually approved medical plan, including the basic B.C.
-Medical Plan, Extended Health Benefit Plan, provided that any change in the coverage would involve the entire group of City employees. - b) Eye examinations every two (2) years be covered under the extended health provisions.
-(Added March 1, 2004)
+Medical Plan, Extended Health Benefit Plan, provided that any change in the coverage would involve the entire group of City employees. - b) Eye examinations every eighteen (18) months be covered under the extended health provisions.
+Increase to one hundred (\$100.00) from seventy-five dollars (\$75.00). - c) Massage and Physio combined to increase to seven hundred and fifty dollars (\$750.00)